Solid Waste Transfer Station

 Fees Assessed for Use of the Transfer Station

 - The Transfer Station is available to residents of Morris County.
 Anyone wanting to dump solid waste is required to identify him or herself and give their 911 (physical) address from where the solid waste came from.
-Any solid waste that is generated out side of Morris County will be charged $.02 per pound with a minimum of $5.00 per load.
-Out of county "construction demolition waste" will be charged $.04 per pound.
+Any solid waste that is generated out side of Morris County will be charged $.06 per pound with a minimum of $5.00 per load.

-- Any Morris County resident or Contractor that has been hired by a Morris County resident wanting to dump construction demolition material will be charged $5.00 per pickup load or $15.00 per 2-ton truck or large trailer load.
+- Any Morris County resident or Contractor that has been hired by a Morris County resident wanting to dump construction demolition material will be charged $5.00 per pickup load, out of county $10.
 The load weight will be estimated/determinded by the transfer station operator.
-If either load is less than a 30-gallon trash can full, there will be no charge.
-Material on an over 8-foot trailer that can obviously fit on an 8-foot trailer or less shall be charged $5.00.
+If either load is less than a 30- gallon trash can full, there will be no charge.
+At the discretion of the transfer station operator, any load may be required to be weighed before being allowed to dump regardless of size and be charged $.03 per pound.
+Out of county charge for weighed demolition construction is $.06 per pound.

 - Mixed Loads: These are loads that have a mixture of materials that are not separated such as concrete, metal, lumber, dirt, trash, etc. There will be a charge of $.02 per pound for these loads with a $5.00 minimum per load.